Shanan Halbert: First term, 2020–2023

-Second term, 2024-present
+Second term, 2024–present

 During the 2023 New Zealand general election, Halbert was unseated by National candidate Bidois, who won by a margin of 9,270 votes.

 In early February 2024, the simultaneous resignations of both Labour MPs Kelvin Davis and Rino Tirikatene allowed Halbert and Tracey McLellan to reenter Parliament on the Labour Party list.
 During a shadow cabinet reshuffle triggered by the resignation of Grant Robertson, Halbert assumed the Auckland Issues and newly-created Rainbow Issues portfolios.

 In response to Destiny Church's protest against a Drag Queen Story Hour event in Gisborne in late March 2024, Halbert described the church's behaviour as "very disappointing."
 While Halbert supported the right to protest, he condemned what he regarded as "vicious discrimination against young people and their families."
 He also criticised the National-led coalition government's plan to remove sexuality guidelines from schools.
 Halbert's claim that the National-led government wanted to remove hate speech laws was disputed by Justice Minister Paul Goldsmith, who said that the Government had no plans to remove hate speech protections in law but opposed Labour's proposed hate speech legislation on the grounds that they would have undermined free speech.

 In early March 2025, Halbert gained the tertiary education portfolio during a shadow cabinet reshuffle.
 He retained the Rainbow Issues portfolio but lost the Auckland Issues portfolio.

+In mid-March 2026, Halbert retained the tertiary education portfolio but lost the Rainbow Issues portfolio during a cabinet reshuffle.
+He also gained the Whānau Ora portfolio.